 Ed Sheeran, Chris Stapleton and Bruno Mars are all cut from a 1960’s cloth.

 Out of all the features on Ed Sheeran’s “No.6 Collaborations Project,” the one I was looking forward to hearing from the most was Bruno Mars.
 In my opinion, Ed and Bruno have similar old school instincts in their music, which means a collaboration between the two was inevitable to end up in something epic-sounding.
 Well, surprise, surprise, “BLOW” is epic-sounding!

-“BLOW” is a rock-n-roll fan’s dream song.
+“BLOW” is a rock-n-roll fan’s dream song!
 It is powered by this authentic rock instrumental and boisterous vocals by Ed, Bruno and Chris Stapleton.
-Though the song is centered around sexy women, rock star lifestyles and white lines in limousines (Yikes), my biggest takeaway from listening to it is how kick-ass everyone thinks they are on it (S**t, I feel like I just heard a song by three Marty McFlys!).
+Though the lyrics to the song centers around sexy women, rock star lifestyles and white lines in limousines (Yikes), my biggest takeaway from listening to it is how kick-ass everyone thinks they are on it (S**t, I feel like I just heard a song by three Marty McFlys!).

 I want to purchase a mullet after listening to this song!
 Can black people wear mullets?

 “Cross Me” is one of those songs that is smoother than Taco Bell meat (assuming it’s meat in their tacos), but also edgy, too.
 Though the instrumental to it contains these late night vibes, it also has this explosiveness to it that is hard to ignore.
 As for Ed Sheeran, PnB Rock and Chance The Rapper’s contributions on the track, they are fiery, as the former and middleman defend their women’s being with some pretty passionate crooning, while the latter challenges both him and his women’s foes with funny threats using this animated rapping approach.
 When you combine the three sounds together, what you get is a passive-aggressive warning to disrespectful c*ckblockers like Lil Fizz.